-To be awarded to the competitors whose scores in the Kinnaird, Stephens, Standing (match in abeyance), Sitting and Wantage competitions make up the highest aggregate.
+To be awarded to the competitors whose scores in the Kinnaird, Stephens, Standing, Sitting and Wantage competitions make up the highest aggregate.
 Ties will be decided by counting out in the order Stephens, Wantage, Sitting, Standing and Kinnaird.

-THE BSA
+THE BSA (SR)

-To be shot concurrently with Practice 1 of the Oueen Mary.
+To be shot concurrently with Practice 1 of the Queen Mary.